 - IP In progress "IP" symbol is used only when a course extends beyond the normal end of the academic term.
-A grade will be assigned at the end of the course. - RD The "RD" symbol may be assigned temporarily by the Admissions and Records Office when there is a delay in reporting grades due to circumstances beyond the control of the students. - W Students may withdraw (drop) courses up to 75% of the term, or the length of the course if short-term.
+A grade will be assigned at the end of the course. - W Students may withdraw (drop) courses up to 75% of the term, or the length of the course if short-term.
 No notation will be made on students' records for drops completed prior to census for the course.
 Symbols of W shall be recorded for courses dropped on census day through the 75 percent date.